oleksost/Navigation_DQN/README.md

 - GAMMA - discount factor
 - LR - learning rate
 - UPDATE_EVERY - how often to update the target network
+- BETA_START - exponent of the bias correction term caused by prioritized experience replay
+- PROB_ALPHA - the threshold of using experience replay priorities or randomness

 #### Instructions